-A cat may very well decide to ignore you after vacation for many reasons, especially if it is the first time you go for a long time.
-My cat ignores me after vacation each time.
-Cats are used to you as the owner.
-They love the daily habits you have with him; this can be feeding, sleeping together, cuddling, playing, etc.
+A cat may very well decide to ignore you after vacation for many reasons, especially if it is the first time you have gone for a long time.
+For example, my cat ignores me after vacation each time.
+This is because cats are used to you as the owner.
+They love your daily habits with him; this can be feeding, sleeping together, cuddling, playing, etc.

 They are used to you and your smell.
 They know they can trust you.
 What happens if you suddenly go away?
 Cats’ stable point goes away too, and they may feel confused.
 Where is that smell?
 How come I do not get food anymore at that time, and who is this new person taking care of me?
 Where is my owner?

-After you are going, cats may go around the house looking for you and then, after a while, realizing that you are not there anymore.
+After you go, cats may go around the house looking for you and then, after a while, realize that you are not there anymore.
 Changes and the absence of someone they love can upset them, cats stress easily, and the stress can cause them to act weird.

-When you come back from a vacation, your cat has been stressed for the changes created in his environment, so he may already be acting differently.
+When you return from a vacation, your cat has been stressed by the changes created in his environment, so he may already be acting differently.
 Additionally, you come back with tons of different smells on you.
 He may need to smell you and get used to you again.

 It can be that after he realizes it is you, he will start acting normally again, but cats have different personalities.
-Therefore, each cat has its timing and ways to react to its owner’s loss, even if temporary.
+Therefore, each cat has its timing and ways of reacting to its owner’s loss, even if temporary.

-EXAMPLES OF CATS REACTION AFTER YOU COME BACK FROM VACATION
+EXAMPLES OF CATS REACTIONS AFTER YOU COME BACK FROM VACATION

-When I leave the house for more than two days, I already know my cat will be upset.
+I already know my cat will be upset when I leave the house for more than two days.
 He is so used to me, mainly because I spend a lot of time at home, since I work from home most of my time, that he expects me to be there.

 What should you expect from your cat when you come back from a vacation?

 The first time I left my cat for an extended period was about one year after I got him.
-So he was pretty young, and I was missing for one month approximately.
+So he was pretty young, and I was missing for approximately one month.
 I went away for work.
 Fortunately, he was used to my roommate and wasn’t alone.
-I heard that when I was away, he was meowing a lot, which is very uncommon for him, especially at night.
+I heard that he was meowing a lot when I was away, which is very uncommon for him, especially at night.

-I really believed that I saw the moment when he realized.
-It was me; he started to meow at me like a child who lost his favorite toy.
-He complained using loud meows, and then he let me pet him, and I could pick him up and kiss him.
-I knew he would forgive me.
+I believe that I saw the moment he realized it was me; he started to meow at me like a child who lost his favorite toy.
+He complained, using loud meows, and then he let me pet him, and I could pick him up and kiss him.
+After that, I knew he would forgive me.

-What I took away: When coming back, leave a bit of space to your cat so he can get used to you, and let him smell you and slowly come to you.
-My cat ignores me after vacation because he wasn’t happy to be left alone; he most probably thought I abandoned him.
+What I took away: When coming back, leave a bit of space for your cat so he can get used to you, and let him smell you and slowly come to you.
+My cat ignored me after vacation because he wasn’t happy to be left alone; he probably thought I had abandoned him.

-The second time I left for 10 days only, he was 2 years old.
+He was two years old, and the second time, I left for only ten days.
 I knew already that he would be upset also this time.
-When I came back, he recognizes me immediately, and he started to meow at me, complaining loudly.
+When I returned, he recognized me immediately and started to meow at me, complaining loudly.
 If I knew better, I could say he was saying: ” Where have you been?
 Why you left me alone?
 I was so scared!”

 I gave him some treats and stayed with him for some minutes, he then went about his business, and we were friends again.